 - To this add ginger-garlic paste, red chili powder, turmeric powder, salt and curd.
 Combine well and set aside by covering with a lid.

 - Now grind the ingredients listed under ‘To Grind’.
-Use little water if needed to make it into a smooth paste.
+Use little water and grind to make a smooth paste.

-- Open the lid and check for gravy according to your choice.
-If turns more thick you can add little water and cook for another 4-5 minutes.
+- If the gravy is very thick, then add little water and cook for 4-5 minutes.

 - Serve warm with roti or rice.

-- Add love to make this Kaleji aur Gosht ka Salan taste ‘Yummy’.
+- Add love to make this Kaleji ka Salan taste ‘Yummy’.